EmK530/BloxDump/README.md

 A program that goes through Roblox's CDN cache and converts any recognized files.<br>
 This essentially lets you dump assets from any Roblox game.

+## How to use
+* Visit the [Releases](https://github.com/EmK530/BloxDump/releases) page and download a version from there.<br>
+If you want more details on BloxDump activity, download the debug zip file.<br>

+* Make sure you extract the program into an empty folder, it will create extra folders for dumping.<br>
+You also have to extract `PVRTexToolCLI.exe` because it is used for converting 3D textures.<br>

+* After that just open `BloxDump.exe` and you should be good to go!<br>

+BloxDump will dump anything downloaded from previous Roblox sessions or you can choose to clear your cache to prevent this.<br>
+Any new cache files that pop up will be dumped so you can simply play a Roblox game and it will dump anything downloaded.

 ## Support
 List of everything BloxDump can currently dump:<br>
 <b>2D Textures (PNG / JFIF)</b><br>